stephen-toth-42/wemod-sample/README.md

 - Use authentication to remove the need to specify users within the CSV

 ### Questions for Requirements
+- Are there any security constraints?
+  - Assumption: None were state in the requirements, so it is presumed low.
+- What is the definition of "short" for URLs?
+  - Assumption: They should be as short as possible (note that the solution uses the path `page` which could be shortened, but was left for clarity).
+  - Considerations: The solution relies on using autoincrementing values for the short URL, which is generally not a secure method.
+This should be changed to another unique, non-guessable value based on the definition of "short".
 - How exactly should redirection be handled?
   - Assumptions: The visitors are using a web browser with the intent of being taken to the long URL by using the short URL.
 The standard PHP `redirect()` function has been used to accomplish this cleanly and quickly.
 - What is the expected load or volume?